-The Respiratory Care program of Baptist College of Health Sciences will provide educational content that facilitates student’s development of the knowledge, skills, and attitudes necessary to perform the roles and responsibilities of a baccalaureate-prepared respiratory care practitioner.
+The respiratory care program of Baptist College of Health Sciences (Baptist College) will provide educational content that facilitates students’ development of the knowledge, skills, and attitudes necessary to perform the roles and responsibilities of baccalaureate-prepared respiratory care practitioners.

-Upon completion of the RC program, graduates will be able to:
+Upon completion of the respiratory care program, graduates will be able to:

 - Demonstrate competence in the interpretation of cardiopulmonary diagnostic testing, basic respiratory care techniques, pulmonary function, radiographic and laboratory studies.

 - Provide basic and advanced respiratory care therapeutics, in a variety of health care settings, with an ability to safely treat and evaluate patients’ response.

 - Appropriately implement a plan for patient and staff education techniques with consideration to culturally competent behaviors and professional domains.